TanStack/router/docs/guide/data-loading.md

 You may be familiar with `getServerSideProps` from Next.js or `loader`s from Remix/React-Router.
 TanStack Router is designed with similar functionality to preload/load assets on a per-route basis in parallel allowing React to render as quickly as possible as it fetches via suspense.

+Beyond these normal expectations of a router, TanStack Router goes above and beyond and provides **built-in SWR Caching**, a long-term in-memory caching layer for route loaders.
+This means that you can use TanStack Router to both preload data for your routes so they load instantaneously or temporarily cache route data for previously visited routes to use again later.

 ## The route loading lifecycle

 Every time a URL/history update is detected, the router the following sequence is executed: